nanderson815/atlanta-triathlon-club/src/pages/index.md

     ages and experience levels.
 Our members train for sprint triathlons through IRONMAN races, and 5ks through marathons.
 We have a place for you! "
   subtitle: Let's work towards your fitness goals together!
+  energyLabTitle: Powered By EnergyLab
+  energyLabSubtitle: Training, Coaching, Community, and more!
+  energyLabLogo: /img/energylablogo.png
+  energyLabDescription: Energy Lab helps athletes of all levels learn, train, and
+    perform their best.
+Our top coaches work as a team using the latest technology and research to optimize your training while keeping things process oriented and positive.
+We offer endurance sports coaching, swim instruction, and group training classes.
+If you want to improve yourself while having fun, you’re in the right place!
 intro:
   blurbs:
     - image: /img/card1.jpeg